datascience-labs/GreenAccounter/GreenAccounter-backend-connection/index.md

 ---

-is branch connects the cloud servers to our platform.
+This branch connects the cloud servers to our platform.